 Other useful items

 Towel – The tea houses don’t provide towels so make sure you bring a small travel towel like this one

 Sleeping bag liner – silk is best for temperature regulation and folding up small.
+We’re pretty sure the teahouses don’t wash and change the sheets every night so it was a nice feeling to get into our own sleeping bag.
 Check them out here.

 Reusable water bottle – you can’t buy plastic bottles up the mountain so make sure you take a water bottle that you can refill at the tea houses.
 Buy now

 Sleeping bag- if you get really cold I suggest hiring one.
 I had one and it kept me toasty but I would have been ok without it (everyone else we trekked with didn’t bring one) as the huts provide thick blankets.